 Set up Grill

 - Set up grill with two zone fire.Gas grill: Set half the burners on medium-high.
 Once hot, place the smoker box of wood chips or chunks over the heat.
 Charcoal grill: Heat enough coals to cover ⅓ to ½ of the grill.
 Once ashed over dump and spread evenly over "direct" heat section of the grill.
 Be sure to leave at least half the grill without any coals.
-Place the wood box or tinfoil pouch of wood over the coals.
+Place the wood box or tinfoil tray of wood chips directly on the coals.
 If using wood chunks they can be placed directly on the coals.

 Smoke tri-tip